Latvian National Opera: History

-On 27 December 1912, the Latvian Opera (Latviešu opera), directed by Pāvuls Jurjāns (1866–1948), began performing in the auditorium of the Latvian Society House with a production of Pyotr Tchaikovsky’s Eugene Onegin.
+On 27 December 1912, the Latvian Opera (Latviešu opera), directed by Pāvuls Jurjāns (1866–1948), began performing in the auditorium of the Latvian Society House with a production of Pyotr Tchaikovsky's Eugene Onegin.
 Some of the company spent the years of the First World War in Riga, but some evacuated to Russia.
-Under Jurjāns, the Latvian Opera resumed its activities in Riga in January 1918, with a production of Giuseppe Verdi’s La Traviata and several operettas: Johann Strauss Jr’s Die Fledermaus, Franz Lehár’s The Merry Widow, Rudolf Dellinger’s Don Cesar and Johann Strauss Jr’s The Gipsy Baron (Der Zigeunerbaron).
+Under Jurjāns, the Latvian Opera resumed its activities in Riga in January 1918, with a production of Giuseppe Verdi's La Traviata and several operettas: Johann Strauss Jr's Die Fledermaus, Franz Lehár's The Merry Widow, Rudolf Dellinger's Don Cesar and Johann Strauss II's The Gypsy Baron (Der Zigeunerbaron).
 In August 1918, Hauptmann Paul Hopf – Head of the City of Riga under German occupation – received the following letter of gratitude: "Under [his] aegis, the Latvian theatre received the second theatre building with the same rights as pertain to the German theatre in the first building. [..]
 Not only drama performances took place, there were also some rehearsals of the Latvian Opera".
 The Latvian Opera conducted performances during the first half of 1918 in the same premises which now house the Latvian National Theatre where another opera company with a slightly different name (Latvju opera) began its activities in autumn of that year.
 The initiative of the Latvju opera originated in Dorpat in the society named Apgāda organized by lawyer Andrejs Frīdenbergs.
 Organizational work continued in St Petersburg to where many Latvian artists had evacuated during the First World War.

 Jāzeps Vītols was a seminal figure in the development of Latvian opera and the first director of Latvju opera, holding the post until the end of December 1918.
 In his memoir, Vītols gives a detailed description of the formation of Latvju opera in the summer of 1918.
 After the Brest-Litovsk Peace Treaty was signed in 1918 many evacuees could return to Riga.
-On 15 September 1918, the opening concert took place and on 15 October 1918, Richard Wagner’s The Flying Dutchman was performed, with Teodors Reiters as the conductor.
+On 15 September 1918, the opening concert took place and on 15 October 1918, Richard Wagner's The Flying Dutchman was performed, with Teodors Reiters as the conductor.
 On 19 November, The Flying Dutchman was performed without changing the decorations from the previous night, when the Declaration of Sovereignty of the Republic of Latvia was adopted under solemn circumstances.